mothervolcano/arborator/README.md

 ## Objectives

-The approach taken is not so much focused on discovering a novel solution to the graphical modeling problem as it is on extending the logic of L-Systems into a general purpose framework.
-A versatile generation engine and set of modular tool adaptable to various creative and design purposes.

 This framework has in mind the practical realities of the creative process for whom mathematics and nature are not the goal in itself but rather the tools.
+It aims to offer a versatile generation engine and set of modular tool adaptable to various creative and design purposes.

 As such the whole rationale behind it prioritizes considerations such as how, when, where, and to what extent the user can decide how much of the generative process relies on the algorithm, as opposed to how much is left to his deliberation.
-Practical concerns like these take precedence over theoretical considerations related to formal grammars or scientific/academic practice.

 In summary, this framework aims to offer the capabilities of nature-like procedural generation while remaining pliable to the creative vision and intent of the user, whatever that vision may be.